dylanmc/CryptoBook/src/3_CryptolIntro.md

 `Cryptol> ` **`:t 0xAB`**
 `0xab : [8]`
-Here we've said "Hey, Cryptol: what's the type of Hex AB?" and Cryptol replied (in a friendly robotic voice "Hex AB has the type _a sequence of length 8 of bits_".
+Here we've said "Hey, Cryptol: what's the type of Hex AB?" and Cryptol replied (in a friendly robotic voice) "Hex AB has the type _a sequence of length 8 of bits_".

 What do you think the type of a string of text should be?
 For example, what should the type of `"hello cryptol"` be?
-Assume the text is ASCII, not UTF-8.
 Stop reading for a minute and think about it.

 Really, don't just read ahead, think about the type of the string `"hello cryptol"`.